s66erge/entan-mkdocs/docs/gongprog.md

 One gong database is used to store the gong planning data for each center.
 Each gong database name is referenced in the CENTERS table above.
 All gong databases have the same structure detailed here below, but their content will vary from center to center.

-As of today, this app is managing the gong planning for :
+As of today, this app is managing the gong planning for:

 - Dhamma Mahi (mahi.db)
 - Dhamma Pajjota (pajjota.db)